-1) Lion's Mane and Brain Function
+1) Brain Function

 Lion's mane may benefit older adults with mild cognitive impairment, according to a small study published in Phytotherapy Research in 2009.
 For the study, researchers assigned 30 older adults with mild cognitive impairment to take either lion's mane extract or a placebo every day for 16 weeks.
 In cognitive tests given at weeks eight, 12, and 16 of the study, members of the lion's mane group showed significantly greater improvements compared to members of the placebo group.

 In a more recent study (published in Biomedical Research in 2011), scientists examined the effects of lion's mane on brain function in mice.
 Results revealed that lion's mane helped protect against memory problems caused by buildup of amyloid beta (a substance that forms the brain plaques associated with Alzheimer's disease).

 Lion's mane may help alleviate depression and anxiety, suggests a small study published in Biomedical Research in 2010.
 For the study, 30 menopausal women consumed cookies containing either lion's mane or a placebo every day for four weeks.
 Analyzing study findings, researchers observed that members of the lion's mane group were less irritable and anxious and had less difficulty concentrating than members of the placebo group.